Contact Us

 Common House Spiders

 These are often found in corners, ceiling lines, garages, basements, crawl spaces, and storage areas.
+One common house spider species, Parasteatoda tepidariorum, is often found indoors making cobwebs in corners and is generally not harmful to humans due to its small fangs.
 They tend to stay hidden until webs begin building up.

 Giant House Spiders